OctoMap/octomap/README.txt

 OctoMap now consists of two separate libraries each in its own subfolder: octomap, the actual library, and octovis, our visualization libraries and tools.
+This README provides an overview of both, for details on compiling each please see "octomap/README.txt" and "octovis/README.txt" respectively.
+See http://www.ros.org/wiki/octomap and http://www.ros.org/wiki/octovis if you
+want to use OctoMap in ROS; there are pre-compiled packages available.

-You can build each separately with CMake by running it from the subdirectories, or build octomap and octovis together from this top-level directory.
+You can build each library separately with CMake by running it from the subdirectories, or build octomap and octovis together from this top-level directory.
 E.g., to only compile the library, run: